d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

-# Building a Recurrent Neural Network from Scratch
+# Implementation of Recurrent Neural Networks from Scratch

 In this section, we will implement a language model from scratch.
 It is based on a character-level recurrent neural network that is trained on H. G. Wells' 'The Time Machine'.
 As before, we start by reading the dataset first.